+MGMT 400 Recruitment and Selection 3 credits

+MGMT 405 Assessing and Compensating

+Employee Performance 3 credits

+MGMT 410 Developing People and

+Organizations 3 credits

-MGMT 400 Recruiting and Selection 3 credits MGMT 405 Assessing and Compensating Employee Performance 3 credits MGMT 410 Developing People and 3 credits Organizations MGMT 415 Employment Law and Employee Relations 3 credits
+MGMT 415 Employment Law and Employee

+Relations 3 credits

 MGMT 350 Management and Organization 3 credits This course studies the theory and practice of management and behavior in organizations.
-Topics covered include motivation, leadership, workplace diversity, conflict, decision-making, employment law, and global management as applied to managerial functions of planning, organizing, leading, and controlling.
-Requires completion of admissions prerequisite courses with a 2.50 minimum GPA.
+Topics covered include motivation, leadership, workplace diversity, conflict management, decision-making, employment law, and global management as applied to managerial functions of planning, organizing, leading, and controlling.
 Fall and Spring.

-Prerequisite: Admission to junior-level business courses.
+Prerequisite(s): Admission to upper-division business classes

-MGMT 351 Developing Managerial Skills 1 credit This is an experiential, skill-building course to enhance students' management and interpersonal skills. course will engage students in various exercises to improve self-awareness, and the application of management concepts to situations that managers face in supervising employees.
+MGMT 351 Developing Managerial Skills 1 credits This is an experiential, skill-building course to enhance students' management and interpersonal skills.
+The course will engage students in various exercises to improve self-awareness, and the application of management concepts to situations that managers face in supervising employees.
 The course will focus on developing skills such as: problem solving, creative thinking, supportive communication, motivating others, managing conflict, stress, delegation and team building.
 Fall and Spring.